zaskem/twitterbot-holidayprogress/index.md

 The general idea for this bot was inspired by the [Year Progress](https://twitter.com/year_progress) bot.

-The [live bot](https://twitter.com/holidayprogress)'s data is sourced from the "[Holidays in the United States](https://calendar.google.com/calendar/embed?src=en.usa%23holiday%40group.v.calendar.google.com&ctz=America%2FChicago)" Google calendar via the Google Calendar API, analyzed/calculated, and increments tweeted via Twitter's API.
+The [live bot](https://twitter.com/holidayprogress)'s data is sourced from a modified clone of the "[Holidays in the United States](https://calendar.google.com/calendar/embed?src=en.usa%23holiday%40group.v.calendar.google.com&ctz=America%2FChicago)" Google calendar via the Google Calendar API, analyzed/calculated, and increments tweeted via Twitter's API.
 The live bot tweets _no more than once every 15 minutes_ and _only_ pushes a tweet when an update is detected (e.g. once at 5%, not again until 6% is reached).

 The [GitHub repo](https://github.com/zaskem/twitterbot-holidayprogress) contains the basics for getting started with the bot in your own environment.